-The Coast Guard is issuing this rule under authority in 33 U.S.C.
-1231.
-The Captain of the Port Buffalo (COTP) has determined the Officer Lehner Memorial Vintage Regatta presents significant risks to the public safety and property.
-This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters within the safety zone while the regatta takes place.
+The Coast Guard is issuing this rule under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).
+The Captain of the Port Buffalo has determined that potential hazards associated with joint military swim exercise in a navigable waterway pose a risk to public safety and property within the immediate location.

 IV.
-Discussion of Comments, Changes, and the Rule
+Discussion of the Rule